Walk 46: Whilton & Long Buckby Circular

 Our route across the first field's straight ahead towards the windmills in the far distance

-14. Our way out of this first field is well indicated courtesy of the marker on the post…
+14. The way out of this first field is well indicated courtesy of the marker on the post…

 …to the bridge below…